 In 2009 we left Copenhagen with a business plan for a small hotel which we had been working on since our return from a year-around-the-world in 2001.

-But don’t expect bide in the bathroom, TV, hair dryers, mini fridges, laundry service etc. and similar service that generate the points you need to get Stars in the Portuguese Hotel Category System.
+But don’t expect a bide in the bathroom, TV, mini fridges, laundry service and similar services that generate the points you need to get Stars in the Portuguese Hotel Category System.

 We have many of the ‘star’ services, just ask for them.
 But that doesn’t count.

-Neither do our own optical fast fiber internet connection that give our guest access to their preferred streaming services, all the sockets we have for their mobile gadgets, our common kitchen, our special made 100% cotton bed linen, down duvet, or our home-made bread.
+Neither do our optical fast fiber internet connection that gives our guest access to their preferred streaming services, all the sockets we have for their mobile gadgets, our common kitchen, our special made 100% cotton bed linen, down duvet, or our home-made bread.

 When we arrived in Kathmandu we thought about calling our place Tings Guest House.
 But the Ministry of Tourism only allowed foreigners to run hotels.
 We knew that people eventually would call us Tings so we didn’t care.

-Since we hate sleeping in Bunk Beds with 6 – 12 other people Hostels were out of the questions.
-And since AL only allows for 9 rooms and we didn’t want ‘fake’ up a solution by making 2 separate entrances, getting a hotel license was our only solution – so that’s why we are a hotel.
-Then getting a hotel license means getting stars.
+Hostels were out of the question – we hate sleeping in bunkbeds surrounded by farting and snoring people.
+And since AL only allows for 9 rooms and we didn’t want cheat by making 2 separate entrances, getting a hotel license was our only solution – so that’s why we are a hotel.

-In the US commercial companies are behind the star system, in Australia it’s run by The Australian Auto Club, in the UK it’s the Automobile Association and in Europe its The European Hotel stars Union, who runs the system etc. Nepal is so chaotic that you just giver yourself your own stars, so don’t bother.
+In the US commercial companies are behind the star system, in Australia it’s run by The Australian Auto Club, in the UK it’s the Automobile Association and in Europe its The European Hotel stars Union, who runs the system.

-So thats why Tings Lisbon only have one star – and we love it
+So that’s why Tings Lisbon only have one star.